FREQUENTLY ASKED QUESTIONS

 We are part of the National Poultry Improvement Plan, NPIP certified: Pullorum Typhoid + H5/H7 AI Clean, and can't legally ship hatching eggs or birds without this certification, all breeders and hatcheries should have the certificate.

-We ship eggs on Mondays - Tuesdays
+We ship eggs on Monday + Tuesday

 Refunds